Lakeland County

 Lakeland County was a municipal district in northern Alberta, Canada.
 It existed for just over nine years from 1998 to 2007.

 History

 Lakeland County was originally formed as a municipal district on July 1, 1998 through the separation of lands from the Municipal District of Bonnyville No. 87.
 These lands included the Alberta portion of the Cold Lake Air Weapons Range.
 On May 1, 2002, Lakeland County absorbed Plamondon after it dissolved from village status.
-Just over five years later on August 1, 2007, Lakeland County and the Town of Lac La Biche amalgamated with each other to form a new municipal district named Lac La Biche County.
+Just over five years later on August 1, 2007, Lakeland County and the Town of Lac La Biche amalgamated with each other to form a new specialized municipality named Lac La Biche County.